olindner/Test-C-Sharp/README.md

 - PreOrder Binary Search Tree Traversal (iterative and recursive)
 - InOrder Binary Search Tree Traversal (iterative and recursive)
 - PostOrder Binary Search Tree Traversal (iterative and recursive)
+- Checking if a Binary Tree is a BST
 - Longest Substring with K Unique Characters

 ## "Test CSharpTest"